Hiroaki-K4/Hiroaki-K4/README.md

 - 📫 I’m currently working on AI company.
 - 😄 The programming language I often use are C++, python, C
 - 🌱 I often use ROS at work
+- I use Github for my private development and GitLab for my work.
+[GitLab](https://gitlab.com/Hiroaki-K4)

 <br />
 <br />